pennyl67/openminted-guidelines/guidelines_for_providers_of_publications/instructions_for_aggregators.md

-## ​Instructions for providing publications directly into OpenMinTeD {#instructions-for-openaire-and-core}
+## Uploading publications directly into OpenMinTeD (for aggregators) {#instructions-for-openaire-and-core}

-For the first phase of the project, OpenAIRE and CORE will bring content resources into OpenMinTeD through user queries.
+For the first phase of the project, **OpenAIRE **and **CORE **will bring content resources into OpenMinTeD through user queries.
 For next versions, interested content providers will be able to contribute directly to OpenMinTeD if they implement the following:

 * Map the metadata of their contents to the OMTD-SHARE schema
 * Provide search capabilities on the metadata
-* Provide the actual content \(e.g. fulltext in the case of publications\)
+* Provide the actual content \(e.g. full text in the case of publications\)

 ### How to connect to OpenMinTeD